 About CCL

-CCL is a scalable cross-platform application framework for development in modern C++, supporting all major desktop and mobile platforms, as well as RTOS and bare metal systems.
-Continuously evolving for over 20 years, it's currently used in 40+ professional products and running daily in more than 250,000 embedded devices.
+Crystal Class Library® (CCL) is a scalable cross-platform application framework for development in modern C++, supporting all major desktop and mobile platforms, as well as RTOS and bare metal systems.
+Continuously evolving for over 25 years, it's currently used in 40+ professional products and running daily in more than 250,000 embedded devices.

 History